NextNetwork/python-dht/README.md

 # python-dht
-a new generation DHT network wrote by python version
+a new generation DHT network written by python version